zaidalyafeai/curator/README.md

 and we can scale this up to create tens of thousands of diverse poems.
 You can see a more detailed example in the [examples/poem.py](https://github.com/bespokelabsai/curator/blob/mahesh/update_doc/examples/poem.py) file, and other examples in the [examples](https://github.com/bespokelabsai/curator/blob/mahesh/update_doc/examples) directory.

-To run the examples, make sure to set your OpenAI API key in the environment variable `OPENAI_API_KEY` by running `export OPENAI_API_KEY=sk-...` in your terminal.

 See the [docs](https://docs.bespokelabs.ai/) for more details as well as for troubleshooting information.